 She embraced the here and now – shared and spread joy with the broadest smile, an infectious laugh and a generous, kind heart.
 In her commissioned pieces she had an innate ability to listen, engage, understand and interpret other people’s ideas – turning them into something real, something tangible, something ‘fabulous’.

-Amanda believed in the simple truth of the work she created, loved the intensity of the making process, embraced and lived life to its fullest.
-She absorbed everything around her and gave back in equal measure.
+Amanda believed in the simple truth of the work she created, joy with the broadest of the making process, embraced and lived life to its fullest, She absorbed everything around her and gave back in equal measure.

 Her first inspiration: